 Lost Time Injury Frequency Rate

-Since the start of CP5 the Lost Time Injury Frequency Rate (LTIFR) has improved from 0.564 to 0.310; a reduction of 45%.
-Sadly, we had two track worker fatalities in the year, the first workforce fatality since 2014/15.
+In terms of workforce safety (within which we include our contractors) we applied a 10% reduction to the previous year lost time injury frequency target and we have achieved this target.
+We had two track worker fatalities in the year, the first workforce fatality since 2014/15.
+Since the start of CP5 the LTIFR has improved from 0.564 to 0.310; a reduction of 45%.
 A track worker safety task force has been launched to improve the safety of track workers.
 The task force will be a partnership with all the key players in the industry – who are able to help bring about improvements – including the ORR, trades unions and contractors.